pmazumda/pmazumda.github.io/aboutme.md

 ### <i class="mdi mdi-calendar-month"></i> 2013-2015

-Worked as Oracle Fusion Middleware Engineer and responsible for building and deploying an infrastrcuture in AWS Cloud for an existing  publishing house.
-Experienced on Fusion Middleware Stacks such as Oracle SOA suite, WebCenter Content.
+Worked as an Oracle Fusion Middleware Engineer and responsible for building and deploying an infrastrcuture in AWS Cloud for an existing  publishing house.
+Experienced on Fusion Middleware Stacks such as Oracle SOA suite and WebCenter Content.

 ### <i class="mdi mdi-calendar-month"></i> 2010-2013

 Worked as Middleware and Build Engineer for a credit card acquisition platform while developing new age services and interfaces to integrate with TPA.

-You can also view my somewhat outdated [resume](/Resume.pdf),but I am sure you would like to know more about all the interesting work I have done till now which is why you can email me, find me on LinkedIn or send me a friend request on Facebook, I would love to talk  to you ,if you want to get in touch or if you have any idea and would like to collaborate with me.
+You can also view my somewhat outdated [resume](/Resume.pdf),but I am sure you would like to know more about all the interesting work I have done till now which is why you can email me or find me on LinkedIn.
+Otherwise also, I love making friends and would be love to talk  to you.

 ## <i class="mdi mdi-contacts"> </i> Contact Me

-You can email(<i class="mdi mdi-gmail"></i>) me, find me on LinkedIn(<i class="mdi mdi-linkedin"></i>)or facebook (<i class="mdi mdi-facebook"></i>), I would love to collaborate and speak to you.
+Here are my coordinates

+E-mail(<i class="mdi mdi-gmail"></i>) LinkedIn(<i class="mdi mdi-linkedin"></i>)